gazaskygeeks/Coding-Foundations-course/coursebook/session-03/README.md

 CSS Syntax:
 </h2>

+### What is a rule or "rule set"?

-A set of rules that consists of a selector and a declaration(s).
+A rule or "rule set" is a statement that tells browsers how to render particular elements on an HTML page.
+A rule set consists of a selector followed by a declaration block.

 ```CSS
 selector {